-IMC Festival of the Arts Performance – Taylor Morris
+IMC Festival of the Arts Performance – National Youth Wind Orchestra of Luxembourg

 All events are free to the public except where noted.
 All times are Central Standard Time and are subject to change.
 For more up to date information, please contact the IMC office via email or phone (701) 263-4211 (June-July) or (701) 838-8472 (September-May).
-There is a gate charge ($15 per vehicle) to enter the International Peace Garden.
+There is a gate charge ($20 per vehicle for day pass or $40 per vehicle for a season pass) to enter the International Peace Garden.

 The 2019 sponsors for the Festival of the Arts Series are: First National Bank & Trust of Bottineau, Greater Rugby Area Convention and Visitors Bureau, Sunrise Credit Union-Boissevain, Broadway Family Dentistry of Minot, Dunseith Community Betterment, Rolette State Bank, Starion Financial of Dunseith, and Dacotah Bank of Rolla.